 - Water: Water freely in the summer, but excellent drainage is a must.
 Never let the mix become soggy.
 In the winter, let dry almost completely before watering again.

-- Temperature: Even a few nights below 50 F will kill a hibiscus.
+- Temperature: Even a few nights below 50 F will kill hibiscus.
 Move them inside when the temperature is consistently 55 F. They prefer between 55 F and 70 F.

 - Soil: Use a well-drained potting mix.
 Ensure also that the plant isn't packed in too tight in order to keep its drainage is good.
 Poor drainage could rot the plant's roots and slowly wear it down.